maruel/mastodon-sample/README.md

 1. Finish application.env configuration:
   1. Replace <DOMAIN> with your domain name.
   1. Set your sendgrid.com password.
+1. Setup [Caddy](https://caddyserver.com) with the sample Caddyfile.
 1. Once everything is configured, including sendgrid, run: `./setup.sh`

+I wrote it quickly post-hoc, so it is possible that there are errors.
+Please send me a PR if you find a mistake!

 Made by [maruel](https://github.com/maruel).